What does Earth look like from outer space? And … how far away from Earth can we be and see it still with our own eyes?

 But it still wouldn’t be easy.

-Bottom line: How far away in space could you view Earth with the eye alone?
-Considering only brightness, the answer is about 9 billion miles (14 billion km) away.
+Bottom line: How does Earth look from space?
+How far away in space could you view Earth with the eye alone?
+Considering only brightness, the answer is about 9 billion miles (14 billion km) away, about the distance of Neptune or Pluto.
 In practice, though, seeing it from that distance would be a challenge because the sun’s glare would overwhelm the view of Earth.

 Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.